Faeshal/Faeshal.github.io/source/_posts/tsrest-lambda.md

 Advantages of serverless computing include:

 - Cost
   You'll only pay for what you use.
-AWS Lambda per request or invocation.
+AWS Lambda charge per request or invocation.
 - Flexibility.
   Serverless models scale without your intervention.
 - Accuracy.